Issue 1

 Loïe Fuller never settled.
 Nor did she believe that beauty is a static or fixed state of being.
 Born in 1862, the pioneering American modern dancer refused to work within the constraints of her field.
 Instead, she strove to reimagine the art form outside conventional expectations and standards of beauty.
 Pushing past the role of a mere dancer, Fuller became a costumer as well as a light and set designer.
 When she reached the limits of her ability, she reached out to scientists and inventors to achieve her ever-evolving notion of beauty and grace.
 Dance was the catalyst for her innovations, but Fuller was a renaissance woman of her time.

 Growing up in post-Civil War America, Fuller came of age in a fractured world, unsure how to move forward as a united country.
 It was a muddled time for American culture as well as society.
-First as a child actress, then a dancer in burlesque, vaudeville and circus shows, her sole constant was her role as a consummate performer.
+First as a child actress, then a dancer in burlesque, vaudeville, and circus shows, her sole constant was her role as a consummate performer.
 Ultimately she embraced the free dance movement which was a reaction to the formalism of classical ballet.
 With flowing, silk costumes that masked her body, Fuller played with fluid movement and improvisation.
 This experimentation offered the opportunity to manipulate light and color, drawing the elements in as components of the dance.

 ︎Fuller has seen a revival by contemporary artists who empathize with her struggles to be taken seriously.
 Not just as artists or innovators or scientists, but as women.

 The populist spirit that urged her to chase these different avenues became a double-edged sword.
 While her agility allowed her to bounce from one discipline to another, who would take her seriously?
 Working as both an actress and dancer prevented Fuller from fully establishing herself as a serious dancer with original work.
 Faced with these obstacles, she first performed her breakthrough “Serpentine Dance” between acts of a comedy.
 Never turn up your nose at an opportunity.
-That perseverance paid off but also brought on a slew of imitators.
+That perseverance paid off, but also brought on a slew of imitators.
 Finding greater freedom and validation abroad, Fuller moved to Paris in 1892.
 She would live there for the rest of her life, championed by the Art Nouveau and Symbolism movements.
 Her champions and colleagues were a storied community of renowned artists and scientists—Marie Curie, Henri de Toulouse-Lautrec, Auguste Rodin, Maurice Denis, Stéphane Mallarmé.

 Beyond merely using dance as a means to tell a story, Loïe Fuller expanded the expression of emotion through non-traditional means of communication.
-Rather than resign herself to traditional storytelling, Fuller mined nascent technologies of electricity and photography to break through artistic boundaries.
+Rather than resign herself to traditional storytelling, she mined nascent technologies of electricity and photography to break through artistic boundaries.
 Through her collaboration with scientists, she explored a more expansive interpretation of light and color.
 For Fuller, a lack of background or training was no barrier to her curiosity.
 While she may have harbored insecurity in other facets of her life, regarding her passions, she had no fear of pushing herself to learn more.
 It was through her fluid costumes and embrace of light and darkness that she elevated art to a new level of expression.
 This would have never been possible without her fearless embrace of innovation and the respect of a wide net of different communities.

 Despite that broad support across many disciplines, Fuller has been eclipsed in fame by her contemporary, Isadora Duncan.
 Celebrated for their innovation, innovators suffer at the hands of what makes them so productive.
 When one is not easily contained, it is easy to reduce their gifts to that of the absurd.
 Their multifaceted lives make it hard to neatly define their role within culture.
 And while her art could be as wildly expressive as she may like it to be, there are limits to what audiences are willing to accept from their artists.
 With a longtime female lover, Fuller did not fall into a conventional narrative.